 12. Captain Ron

 Captain Ron follows the misadventures of the titular character portrayed by Kurt Russell, who is hired by an upper-middle class father, Martin Harvey, to guide their yacht through the Caribbean.
-The voyage isn’t as straightforward as the family expects it to be, as Captain Ron appears to be incapable of actual navigation, and knows only how to steer the family into trouble.
+The voyage isn’t as straightforward as the family expects it to be, as Captain Ron knows only how to steer the family into trouble.

 11. White Squall

-This 1996 feature film is a favorite among all adventurists out there.
-Based on a true story, the narrative follows a group of school boys, who are educated on discipline and a hard work ethic aboard a ship by a strong-willed skipper.
+Based on a true story, this movie follows a group of school boys, who are educated on discipline and a hard work ethic aboard a ship by a strong-willed skipper.
 The ship eventually sets sail, but things take a violent turn when they encounter a white squall storm.
 The boys must then use everything that the skipper has taught them to try and survive the ordeal.

 10. The Life Aquatic